Kong/kongponents/docs/components/table.md

 <KTable @row:click="rowHandler">
 ```

-To avoid firing row clicks by accident, the row click handler ignores events coming from `button`, `input`, and `a` tags.
+To avoid firing row clicks by accident, the row click handler ignores events coming from `a`, `button`, `input`, and `select` elements.
 As such click handlers attached to these element types do not require stopping propagation via `@click.stop`.

 <KTable
   :headers="tableOptionsLinkHeaders"